-Wiring an Inverter in an RV
+Installing and Wiring an Inverter in an RV

 Details of Inverter Installation

 The standby inverter is connected between outside sources of power and the RV AC breaker box.
 Any outside power from generator or shore power hookup goes to the standby inverter, and there is switched through to the RV AC wiring.
 Outside power is also used by the standby inverter to recharge the batteries.
-When outside power is disconnected, the inverter senses this, stops charging the batteries, and begins to convert battery power into AC power which it sends to the off the grid homes RV AC wiring.
+When outside power is disconnected, the inverter senses this, stops charging the batteries, and begins to convert battery power into AC power which it sends to the RV AC wiring.

-The standby inverter AC output terminals are the off grid solar power systems source that gets connected to the original breaker box, at the point the shore power cord was removed.
+The standby inverter AC output terminals are the power source that gets connected to the original breaker box, at the point the shore power cord was removed.
 When generator or outside power is connected to the shore power cord, it enters the new breaker box, passes to the inverter's input terminals.
 The inverter automatically passes this power through to the RV main AC breaker box and thereby to all the lights and appliances.
 When outside power is disconnected, the inverter begins to produce AC power from the batteries, and now switches its own AC power to the RV main breaker box and thereby to all the lights and appliances.

 If you're interested in learning more about wiring an inverter in an RV for off-grid power, solar panels for your home, or micro-hydro power, Contact Us today for FREE custom design and support 208-263-4290.